anushkachintawar/Anushka_HousieTicket/README.md

      Column 9: 81-90
 3. Unique number in each column (in ascending order) with no column empty.
 ## About the program
-Create a 3x9 binary matrix with 5 '1' in each row and each column contains atleast one '1'.
-Create another 3x9 matrix according to above column range using randperm command.
-Multiply the two matrices.
+Create a 3x9 binary matrix with 5 '1' in each row and each column contains atleast one '1'.\n Create another 3x9 matrix according to above column range using randperm command.\n Multiply the two matrices.\n
-Sort the non-zero elements column-wise and replace all '0' with ' '.
-Resultant matrix is a housie ticket.
+Sort the non-zero elements column-wise and replace all '0' with ' '.\n Resultant matrix is a housie ticket.\n
 ## Output
 ![image](https://github.com/anushkachintawar/Anushka_HousieTicket/assets/116649480/e0afe99d-c0b1-4a23-ab0c-e6c1f9a0735d)